Education Research Current About VU Amsterdam NL

 • The cleanroom

-This lab will be constructed in such a way that no fine dust can enter.
+This lab is constructed in such a way that no fine dust can enter.
 This is especially important for metal particles, which can affect the precision of measurements being made.
 No metal will be used in the construction of the lab, even down to the screws in the furniture, which will be made of plastic.
 This environment will even enable scientists to dissolve stones and accurately determine their age and origin by examining the particles present.

 • Isotope lab